MichaIng/DietPi-Docs/docs/software/media.md

     Add the following config under `[stream]`.
 The `name` is the name as it will appear to snapcast clients here i've called it MySpotify.
 The `devicename` is the name that will be shown when connecting in Spotify.
 Check the snapserver docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#librespot>.
 I've disabled the audio cache to protect the SD card.

     ```
-    source= librespot:///usr/bin/librespot?name=MySpotify&devicename=SnapcastSpotify&disable_audio_cache=true
+    source = librespot:///usr/bin/librespot?name=MySpotify&devicename=SnapcastSpotify&disable_audio_cache=true
     ```

 === "Using AirPlay (shairport-sync) as an input

     First install shairport-sync.

-    Then (at the moment- see: https://github.com/MichaIng/DietPi/issues/4470) we need to replace the binary in shairport-sync with one that supports stdout.
+    Then (at the moment - see: <https://github.com/MichaIng/DietPi/issues/4470>) we need to replace the Shairport Sync binary with one that supports stdout.
 To do this we need to compile a new binary - you will find details here:
     <https://github.com/mikebrady/shairport-sync/blob/master/INSTALL.md#build-and-install>

     You need to use this line when configuring instead of the line from the docs:

-    ```
+    ```sh
     ./configure --sysconfdir=/etc --with-alsa --with-soxr --with-avahi --with-ssl=openssl --with-systemd --with-metadata --with-stdout
     ```